-Column 1 Column 2 Column 3 Column 4 Column 5 Customer Discount Quantity/Volume FOB Term Concessions (b) Do any deviations from your written policies or standard commercial sales practices disclosed in the above chart ever result in better discounts (lower prices) or concessions than indicated?
-YES NO .
-If YES, explain deviations in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience. decordance with the instructions at 1 gure 515.4 , which is provided in this solicitation for your convenience.
+Column 1 Customer Column 2 Discount Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions

+(b) Do any deviations from your written policies or standard commercial sales practices disclosed in the above chart ever result in better discounts (lower prices) or concessions than indicated?
+YES\\\\NO\\\\.
+If YES, explain deviations in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.